-descending colon - the part of the large intestine that run downwards after the transverse colon and before the sigmoid colon digestive system - (also called the gastrointestinal tract or GI tract) the system of the body that processes food and gets rid of waste.

-duodenum - the first part of the small intestine; it is C-shaped and runs from the stomach to the jejunum.

-epiglottis - the flap at the back of the tongue that keeps chewed food from going down the windpipe to the lungs.
+descending colon - the part of the large intestine that run downwards after the transverse colon and beforesigmoidcolon.digestive system - (also called the gastrointestinal tract or GI tract) the system of the body that processesfoodandgetsridofwaste.duodenum - the first part of the small intestine; it is C-shaped and runs from the stomach to the jejunum.stomach to thethestomach to the epiglottis - the flap at the back of the tongue that keeps chewed food from going down the windpipe to the lungs.
 When you swallow, the epiglottis automatically closes.
-When you breathe, the epiglottis opens so that air can go in and out of the windpipe.

-esophagus - the long tube between the mouth and the stomach.
+When you breathe, the epiglottis opens the that can and windpipe.
+SO air ao in out of esophagus - the long tube between the mouth and the stomach.
 It uses rhythmic muscle movements (called peristalsis) to force food from the throat into the stomach.